| Office | RECET, Spitalgasse 2, Hof 1.11. |

 Current Research Project:

-Transforming the State through Social Work in Burgas, Bulgaria
+Transforming the State through Social Work with Elderly in Bulgaria